School of Biotechnology and Bioinformatics – Approved Nodal Center

 Physical distances and the lack of resources make us unable to perform experiments, especially when they involve sophisticated instruments.
 Also, good teachers are always a scarce resource.
 Web-based and video-based courses address the issue of teaching to some extent.
 Conducting joint experiments by two participating institutions and also sharing costly resources has always been a challenge.

-With the present day internet and computer technologies the above limitations can no more hamper students and researchers in enhancing their skills and knowledge.
+With the present-day internet and computer technologies, the above limitations can no more hamper students and researchers in enhancing their skills and knowledge.
 Also, in a country such as ours, costly instruments and equipment need to be shared with fellow researchers to the extent possible.

-Web enabled experiments can be designed for remote operation and viewing so as to enthuse the curiosity and innovation into students.
+Web-enabled experiments can be designed for remote operation and viewing so as to enthuse the curiosity and innovation into students.
 This would help in learning basic and advanced concepts through remote experimentation.
 Today most equipment has a computer interface for control and data storage.
 It is possible to design good experiments around some of this equipment which would enhance the learning of a student.

-Internet-based experimentation further permits use of resources – knowledge, software, and data available on the web, apart from encouraging skillful experiments being simultaneously performed at points separated in space (and possibly, time).
+Internet-based experimentation further permits the use of resources – knowledge, software, and data available on the web, apart from encouraging skillful experiments being simultaneously performed at points separated in space (and possibly, time).

 To provide remote-access to Labs in various disciplines of Science and Engineering.
-These Virtual Labs would cater to students at the undergraduate level, post graduate level as well as to research scholars.
+These Virtual Labs would cater to students at the undergraduate level, postgraduate level as well as to research scholars.

-To enthuse students to conduct experiments by the arousing their curiosity.
+To enthuse students to conduct experiments by arousing their curiosity.
 This would help them in learning basic and advanced concepts through remote experimentation.

-To share costly equipment and resources, which are otherwise available to limited number of users due to constraints on time and geographical distances.
+To share costly equipment and resources, which are otherwise available to a limited number of users due to constraints on time and geographical distances.